boderg/your-weather/README.md

 - Your weather is a simple weather information page that uses the OpenWeatherMap api.
 - Your Weather has been designed so that users worldwide can view the weather not only where they are but also in other countries.
-- Your Weather is especially handy for those who travel and wish to know what the weather is like were they are travelling to.
+- Your Weather is especially handy for those who travel and wish to know what the immediate weather is like were they are travelling to.
-- Your Weather displays the time and date of the area in which the weather search is for.
+- Your Weather displays the current time and date of the area in which the weather search is for.
 - Your Weather has a toggle to display the weather in either metric or imperial units.
-- Your weather has a range of weather details displayed for those that want a little more information than just the temperature and weather description.
+- Your weather has a range of weather details displayed for those that want a little more information other than just the temperature and weather description.
-- Your weather has a different background image of a landscape whenever you open the site.
+- Your weather displays a random background landscape image whenever you open the site.
 - Your Weather is a weather app for everyone.

 ## Table of Contents